 Complete your Venice experience by having fun and learning about one of UNESCO’s World Heritage Sites: Prosecco Hills.
 Generally comprised of the production area of Prosecco di Conegliano-Valdobbiadene DOCG, Prosecco Hills is home to great viticulture landscapes and the world-famous Prosecco sparkling wine.
 With your host, you’ll enjoy a visit to the winery, learn secrets of winemaking, taste some sought-after wine, and feast on a delicious lunch.
 If you time your visit in the right season, you’ll get a chance to enjoy a picnic amidst the vineyards.

 A sparkling day in the Prosecco Hills

 Travel to Venice, Italy and see the hidden gems of this amazing city

 Visit this amazing tourist destination and experience one of the most refined and well-preserved cultures you’ll ever come across.
-This town will give you a great sense of time travel as you get to view the blend of the ancient and modern lifestyles that co-exist together in one city.
+With amazing rooftop restaurants and boutique hotels, this town will give you a great sense of time travel as you get to view the blend of the ancient and modern lifestyles that co-exist together in one city.
 You will want to come back again and enjoy the endless attractions this scenic city after you visit for the first time.